prashu1306/CA/README.md

-Please note that the experimental results may vary depending on the initial seeds used.
+We consider three distinct environments.
+Within each environment, we evaluate six different algorithms: Critic-Actor, Actor-Critic, DQN, PPO AC, PPO CA and single timescale AC.
+It is important to note that the performance of these algorithms may vary depending on the initial seeds used.